-(a) At the level described in the governing documents and in a reserve study; and

-(b) Without using the funds from the operating budget or without special assessments, except for occurrences that are a result of unforeseen catastrophic events.
+- (a) At the level described in the governing documents and in a reserve study; and - (b) Without using the funds from the operating budget or without special assessments, except for occurrences that are a result of unforeseen catastrophic events.

-NAC 116 425.1Q ...
+NAC 116 425.1 a...
 "The projected life expectancy of the major components and the funding needs of the reserves of the association are based upon the association performing appropriate routine and preventive maintenance for each major component.
 Failure to perform such maintenance can negatively impact the remaining useful life of the major components and dramatically increase the funding needs of the reserves of the association."

+NAC 116.430.9 ...
 "Information provided to the preparer of a reserve study by an official representative of the association regarding financial, historical, physical, quantitative or reserve project issues will be deemed reliable by the preparer.
+A reserve study will be a reflection of information provided to the preparer of the reserve study.
+The total of actual or projected reserves required as presented in the reserve study is based upon information provided that was not audited.
 A reserve study is not intended to be used to perform an audit, an analysis of quality, a forensic study, or a background check of historical records.
 An on-site inspection (survey or inventory) conducted in conjunction with a reserve study should not be deemed to be a project audit or quality inspection."